-Candidates should have a good honours degree (upper second) in an appropriate discipline, but prior experience in research or health and social care may be acceptable.
-Enthusiasm for, and commitment to, independent study is essential, as is a good command of the English language.
-Please contact the Faculty Graduate School to discuss your experience and qualifications.
+Applicants are expected to hold a good honours degree (upper second) in an appropriate discipline, but prior experience in research or health and social care may be acceptable.

 Months of entry